How to solve difficult problems

 The problem solving process: see and understand the problem, set goals, have ideas, evaluate ideas, turn ideas into methods, choose and apply a method, evaluate goal situation - www.learn-study-work.org

 We go through this process quite quickly when we want to solve small problems: We want to achieve a goal, but we don't know how.
 We recognize this as a problem and try to understand it.
 We estimate how much time we have to reach the goal and determine how optimal our problem solution should be.
 Based on our existing knowledge, we develop ideas to solve the problem.
 We consider how these ideas could be implemented.
-Then we select the best idea and its implementation and apply it.
-We check whether we have achieved our goal in the desired quality.
+Then we select the best idea and optimize the method by which it can be implemented.
+We apply the method and check whether we have achieved our goal with the desired quality.

 With major problems, every step in the process is difficult.
 Read the explanation for every step of the problem-solving process on Learn-Study-Work: